-- B. Level of Control 0 or 1 with a Complaint of an Injury, Minor Injury, or Serious Injury Caused by the Response - 1.
+- C. Level of Control 0 or 1 with a Complaint of an Injury, Minor Injury, or Serious Injury Caused by the Response - 1.
 Involved Personnel - a.
 Cause any needed medical aid to be rendered. - b.
-Immediately notify, or cause notification of, an on-duty Division supervisor. - c.
+Immediately notify, or cause notification of, an on-duty supervisor. - c.
 Complete a Use of Force Report and give it to the investigating supervisor. - 2.
 Investigating Supervisor - a.
 Review and sign the Use of Force Report. - b.
-Minor Injury - (1) Complete a Data Processing Worksheet, form U-10.164, and attach the Use of Force Report; a copy of the Arrest Information, form U-10.100; and any photographs taken. - (2) Forward a copy of the report to the immediate supervisor of the involved personnel. - (3) Forward the investigative packet to: - (a) Human Resources Bureau if discipline was issued, or - (b) IAB for filing if no discipline was issued. - c.
-Serious Injury - Complete an Injury to Prisoner administrative investigation and a Data Processing Worksheet.
-Attach the Use of Force Report and a copy of the Arrest Information form. - (2) Forward the packet through the chain of command to the commander. - (a) Commander - i) Make a final determination for Level 0-1 with serious injury unless deviation from progressive discipline and/ or departmental charges are recommended. - a) If deviation from progressive discipline and/or departmental charges are recommended, forward the investigative packet to the deputy chief. - ii) Forward the investigative packet to: - a) Human Resources Bureau if discipline was issued, or - b) IAB for filing if no discipline was issued. - 3.
-Human Resources Bureau - a.
-Record discipline into the Discipline Tracking System and file in the employee's Master Personnel File. - b.
-Forward the remaining investigative packet to IAB. - 4.
-Internal Affairs Bureau - a.
-If applicable, record the incident in the involved personnel's IAB database record.
+Minor Injury - (1) Complete a Data Processing Worksheet, form U-10.164, and attach the Use of Force Report; a copy of the Arrest Information, form U-10.100; and any photographs taken. - (2) Forward a copy of the report to the immediate supervisor of the involved personnel. - (3) Forward the investigative packet to: - (a) Human Resources if discipline was issued, or - (b) IAB for filing if no discipline was issued. - c.
+Serious Injury - (1) Complete an Injury to Prisoner administrative investigation and a Data Processing Worksheet.
+Attach the Use of Force Report and a copy of the Arrest Information form. - (2) Forward the packet through the chain of command to the commander. - (a) Commander - i) Make a final determination for Level of Control 0 or 1 with serious injury unless deviation from progressive discipline and/or departmental charges are recommended. - a) If deviation from progressive discipline and/or departmental charges are recommended, forward the investigative packet to the deputy chief. - ii) Forward the investigative packet to: - a) Human Resources if discipline was issued, or - b) IAB for filing if no discipline was issued.